Up to 50% off sofas & mattresses — limited‑time deals.

 Which sofa was easiest to live with day to day?

-Barrett felt the most "no-drama" across work, casual sitting, and quick resets, thanks to its balanced seat depth and more structured feel.
+Barrett felt the easiest across work, casual sitting, and quick resets because its depth was balanced and the seat did not force a lounge posture.

 Previous post